skip to content

 Aims

-2. to train students in a wide range of science-based skills that provide the learning base for future careers in disciplines such as health sciences, agriculture, environmental management, biotechnology, publishing, journalism, teaching, research and management;
+2. train students in a wide range of science-based skills that provide the learning base for future careers in disciplines such as health sciences, agriculture, environmental management, biotechnology, publishing, journalism, teaching, research and management;

-3. to offer a modular course of lectures and associated seminars, research projects, optional field course and excursions, supported by supervisions where appropriate;
+3. offer a modular course of lectures and associated seminars, research projects, optional field course and excursions, supported by supervisions where appropriate;

-4. to promote training in practical and conceptual skills in sub-disciplines ranging from molecular cell biology, through behaviour and neurobiology, to the ecology, evolution and conservation of populations;
+4. promote training in practical and conceptual skills in sub-disciplines ranging from molecular cell biology, through behaviour and neurobiology, to the ecology, evolution and conservation of populations;

-5. to provide constructive feedback on students' progress by assessing individual students throughout the year in their project work, participation in seminars and written work for supervisions;
+5. provide constructive feedback on students' progress by assessing individual students throughout the year in their project work, participation in seminars and written work for supervisions;

-6. to provide an optional Zoology-based course in statistics in the Michaelmas Term enabling students to apply quantitative methods to complex biological problems;
+6. provide an optional Zoology-based course in statistics in the Michaelmas Term enabling students to apply quantitative methods to complex biological problems;

-7. to provide professional training in effective verbal and written communication skills including practical experience of research talks;
+7. provide professional training in effective verbal and written communication skills including practical experience of research talks;

 Learning outcomes